 - Feeling faint or sick

-Using weed regularly may also increase an individual’s risk of memory issues, cognitive impairments, learning problems, mood disorders, hallucinations, bronchitis, lung infections, heart disease, or even stroke.
+Using weed regularly may lead to memory issues, cognitive impairments, learning problems, mood disorders, hallucinations, bronchitis, lung infections, heart disease, or even stroke.

-- Blood.
-If someone is an occasional user, weed will likely not stay in their blood for longer than two days.
-If someone smokes multiple times a day, marijuana might be detectable in their blood for up to 25 days.
+- Blood: If you’re wondering, “how long does marijuana stay in blood?”, the answer is that it depends.
+If someone’s an occasional user, weed will likely not stay in their blood for longer than two days.
+If someone smokes multiple times a day, marijuana may be detectable via a blood test for up to 25 days.

-- Urine.
-Urine tests are the most common types of tests that detect marijuana use.
-Marijuana is detectable in urine for anywhere from 3 days to over a month.
+- Urine: Urine tests are the most common types of tests that detect marijuana use.
+Marijuana is detectable via a urine test anywhere from just three days to longer than a month.

-- Saliva.
-For occasional users, THC stays in saliva for 1-3 days.
+- Saliva: For occasional users, THC stays in saliva for one to three days.
 For chronic users, it could remain in the saliva for anywhere from one day to 30 days.

-Marijuana can remain in hair for much longer, however.
-It can be detected in a person’s hour for up to a few months.
+- Hair: Marijuana can be detected using a hair test on a strand of hair for up to a few months after use.
 The longest reported time of metabolites being detected in hair is 90 days.